 LVS Ascot is a non-selective, co-ed school offering day and boarding for children aged 4-18.
-You’ll find it on a leafy road, close to Ascot Racecourse, and surrounded by green spaces.
+You’ll find it on a leafy road, close to Ascot Racecourse.
 The school has a university campus vibe, set in 25 acres of parkland, with a cluster of purpose-built buildings arranged for maximum efficiency when the kids are on the move.
-The Infant and Junior school can be found on the same site, but set back from the buzz of the seniors.
+The Infant and Junior school is set back from the buzz of the Seniors and the boarding houses also benefit from being on the same site.

-Uniquely this is a Licensed Victuallers’ School, originally set up in London in 1803 to provide an education for the offspring of publicans.
-It moved to its current site in 1989 – to offer a modern education with all mod cons.
-It continues to support families in the drinks trade, but is open to all.
+The school was originally set up in London in 1803.
+It moved to its current site in 1989 – to offer a modern education with all mod cons, in beautifully landscaped surroundings.
 Oh, and Her Majesty The Queen, just happens to be the school’s patron.
 Virtual curtsey, Ma’am.

 Immense.
 Impressive.
 Immaculate.
 There is no expense spared here.
 The beauty of a purpose-built site is that you don’t have to shoehorn all the kit and kerboodle into a listed mansion – and LVS Ascot has it all.
 Like a Generation Game conveyor belt, there’s an abundance of sporty facilities – indoor swimming pool, large sports hall, full size astro pitch, fitness centre, netball court, four tennis courts and acres of playing fields.

-It will come as no surprise that LVS Ascot does very well at fixtures, and boasts a handful of sporting stars – England U16 hockey player Luisa Northing (capped 18 times for her country), Tom Gregory a gifted golfer and there are a number of academy footballers at Chelsea and Wimbledon FC.
+2021 saw the school win the national ISA award for Outstanding Sport in a Large School, so it comes as no surprise that LVS Ascot does very well at fixtures and boasts a handful of sporting stars – England U16 hockey player Luisa Northing (capped 18 times for her country), Chorley forward Connor Hall, golfer Tom Gregory and a number of academy footballers at Chelsea and Wimbledon FC.

-Jazz handers will love the 250-seater theatre with state-of-the-art lighting and sound and drama studio and if your more Ed Sheeran than Eddie Redmayne [or any other actor and musician of a different name], then the music room and recording studio will blow your mind.
-In fact music is a pretty big deal at LVS Ascot, with five choirs, not including the staff and parent choir run by principal Christine Cunniffe.
-If you fancy belting out a few numbers, apparently it’s good for mind and soul.
+Jazz handers will love the 250-seater theatre with state-of-the-art lighting and sound and drama studio.
+If you’re more Ed Sheeran than Eddie Redmayne [or any other actor and musician of a different name], then the music room and recording studio will blow your mind.
+In fact, music is a pretty big deal at LVS Ascot, with something for everyone including two choirs, a musical theatre club and a rock club.

 In terms of buildings, the new Sixth Form centre, is a stunner that includes social hangouts, cafeteria and study rooms – a grown up, creative space that looks like the offices of a tech start-up and prepares them for the transition to uni.

 Across at the Infant and Junior School the easy flow of classrooms continues but in a smaller form.
-It also has charming outdoor spaces for both the littlies and a smart wooden play fort for the juniors.
+It also has charming outdoor spaces including allotments, a forest school and a smart wooden play fort for the juniors.

-LVS Ascot reputation is that there’s something for everyone whether you’re sporty, creative or academic, so it’s unsurprising that there’s a a good co-curricular provision.
+LVS Ascot’s reputation is that there’s something for everyone whether you’re sporty, creative or academic, so it’s unsurprising that there’s a good co-curricular provision.
 Like drama?
 So did alumni Tracey Ullman!
 Nuts for sport?
-Learn from their professional coaches and mix up traditional team sports with basketball, Zumba, handball and rowing.
+LVS Ascot has something for everyone, from traditional team sports to basketball and handball.

 A fan of the arts?
 LVS Ascot stages a super-slick theatre production every year – The Wiz was a storming success at the end the 2019 Summer term.
-They also launched a music festival in 2015 which has trebled in size since the first one five years ago and a large number of students from the music charity The Nucleo Project (based in North Kensington) come and perform.
+The performing arts programme for 2021/22 is already packed and will include a Disney production, the launch of a performing arts festival and the introduction of the Arts Award (think Duke of Edinburgh for creativity and leadership skills).
 If your child is an unashamed geek or not keen to go with the pack, you still have options – YouTube Club, percussion, foreign film club and public speaking!
 You’re getting my drift here.

-They also ask get the pupils to provide lesson feedback – and they don’t hold back with their criticism, there can be a lot of red pen.
-LVS Ascot is a democracy, voting at hustings for their head boy and girl and they even ran an LVS EU referendum.
-In this instance it was a landslide victory for the Remainers.
+The school asks pupils to provide lesson feedback – and they don’t hold back with their criticism, there can be a lot of red pen.
+LVS Ascot is a democracy, voting at hustings for their head boy and girl.
 Not shy of the big life questions, they host brilliant lectures like Supermassive Black Holes, Exploring the Dynamic Universe, Microbirth and Spies which are really popular with the kids.
+Parents can also get involved with the live Perspectives talks and real time discussion on Facebook.
 I’m loving the fact that it is the norm for girls to play football and cricket too.

 WRAP AROUND CARE

-The senior school day ends at 4pm and pupils can stay on site for activities or in the library until 6:45pm.
+The Senior School day ends at 4pm and pupils can stay on site for activities or in the library until 6:45pm.
 The Junior School runs a daily After School Care service for all pupils until 5pm where children can finish homework before activities start.
-Eleven bus routes operate across Berkshire, Surrey, South Bucks as well as three London, to and from Chiswick, Richmond and Waterloo.
-From aged 8 to 18, boarding is available, either weekly or full time.
+Eleven bus routes operate across Berkshire, Surrey and South Bucks as well as to and from Chiswick, Richmond and Waterloo.
+From ages 8 to 18, boarding is available, either weekly or full time.
 There are four bright, modern houses with a home from home vibe – although I would argue more fun.
 One is a *ahem* co-ed boarding house, but you won’t need to hit the hormonal teen panic button, the staff make sure everyone keeps a strictly PG code of conduct.
 Basically, parents have plenty of options if they’re struggling with school runs.

-FEES: Unlike booking an easyJet flight, the fees are refreshingly transparent.
-Term fees include lunch for day pupils and all meals for weekly and full boarders, books, exam fees, sports fixture travel, personal accident insurance, the majority of after-school activities and the evening and weekend activities for boarders.
-Infants – £3,460 per term; Juniors – £4,144-£8,854; Seniors £5,878-£10,470 and Sixth Form £6,202-£10,897.
-Discounts are available for anyone working in the licensed drinks trade and armed forces.
+Unlike booking an easyJet flight, the fees are refreshingly transparent.
+Term fees include lunch for day pupils and all meals for weekly and full boarders, books, exam fees, sports fixture travel, personal accident insurance, the majority of after-school activities and evening and weekend activities for boarders.

 THE MUDDY VERDICT:

 Good for: Kids who don’t thrive in a fast-paced environment, get lost in large class sizes or need additional support to reach their potential.
-LVS Ascot’s has a superb Learning Resources Centre.
+LVS Ascot has a superb Learning Resources Centre.

 Not for: Energetic alphas, brainiacs and anyone looking for starchy uniforms and grade II listed buildings.